Candid Reflections

 b5

-We scrapped the honey into a fine mesh bag, which we then hung from the side of a big pot to drain for a couple of days.
+We scraped the honey into a fine mesh bag, which we then hung from the side of a big pot to drain for a couple of days.

 b7